Zardrilokis/BBOX-Administration-PowerShell/README.md

 If the user wants to quit the program, he can use the "Cancel" button when program asking action or press "CTRL" + "break" keyboard keys.

-Enjoy your first experience with this porgram :)
+Enjoy your first experience with this program :)